Nehrybka: Middle Ages

-Polish-Lithuanian Commonwealth
+Polish–Lithuanian Commonwealth

-Under the Polish-Lithuanian Commonwealth (1628), Nehrybka was part of the district of Przemyśl.
-Przemyśl was one of the four lands of Rus voivodeship, whose capital was Lviv.
-In 1651 the village was partly owned by the king, and partly belonged to the Przemyśl chapter of the Latin rite.
+Under the Polish–Lithuanian Commonwealth, Nehrybka was part of the Przemyśl County in the Rus Voivodeship in the Lesser Poland Province.
+In 1651, the village was partly owned by the king, and partly belonged to the Przemyśl chapter of the Latin rite.
 There is a record that there was a mill in Nehrybka in 1658.
 In 1674, a part of the village belonged to the royal property, and the second part to Pawel Nehrebecki.